-Including the three semester-credits earned in the Advanced Language & Culture course, the minimum course load, as specified in the Bologna handbook, is 15 credits per semester.
-Normally, University of Bologna courses that meet for 60 hours earn 6 BCSP credits (usually indicated in the libretto as ten or twelve Italian credits).
+Including the three semester-credits earned in the Applied Italian Communication & Culture course, the minimum course load, as specified in the Bologna handbook, is 15 credits per semester.
+Normally, University of Bologna courses that meet for 60 hours earn 6 BCSP credits (usually indicated in the online registration as ten or twelve Italian credits) and 3 BCSP credits for courses that meet for 30 hours (usually indicated in the online registration as six Italian credits)

 UNIBO courses that count for 6 BCSP credits will be listed on your transcript as two separate courses for 3 credits each.
-BCSP courses earn 3 American credits (equivalent to one US course).
-Since various combinations of UNIBO and BCSP courses will constitute the minimum 30-credit curriculum of annual BCSP students, it is essential that each student consult carefully and regularly with the Resident Director.
+It is essential that each student consult carefully and regularly with the Resident Director in order to compose their course schedule of 15 credits for the semester.